Mahdist State: Muhammad Ahmad

 In this troubled atmosphere, Muhammad Ahmad ibn as Sayyid Abd Allah, who combined personal charisma with a religious and political mission, emerged, determined to expel the Turks and restore Islam to its original purity.
-The son of a Dongola boatbuilder, Muhammad Ahmad had become the disciple of Muhammad ash Sharif, the head of the Sammaniyah Sufi order.
+The son of a Danagla boatbuilder, Muhammad Ahmad had become the disciple of Muhammad ash Sharif, the head of the Sammaniyah Sufi order.
 Later, as a sheikh of the order, Muhammad Ahmad spent several years in seclusion and gained a reputation as a mystic and teacher.

 In 1881, Muhammad Ahmad proclaimed himself the Mahdi ("expected one").
 Some of his most dedicated followers regarded him as directly inspired by Allah.
 He wanted Muslims to reclaim the Quran and hadith as the foundational sources of Islam, creating a just society.
 Specifically relating to Sudan, he claimed its poverty was a virtue and denounced worldly wealth and luxury.
 For Muhammad Ahmad, Egypt was an example of wealth leading to impious behavior.
 Muhammad Ahmad's calls for an uprising found great appeal among the poorest communities along the Nile, as it combined a nationalist, anti-Egyptian agenda with fundamentalist religious certainty.

 Even after the Mahdi proclaimed a jihad, or holy war, against the Egyptians, Khartoum dismissed him as a religious fanatic.
 The Egyptian government paid more attention when his religious zeal turned to denunciation of tax collectors.
 To avoid arrest, the Mahdi and a party of his followers, the Ansar, made a long march to Kurdufan, where he gained a large number of recruits, especially from the Baggara.
 From a refuge in the area, he wrote appeals to the sheikhs of the religious orders and won active support or assurances of neutrality from all except the pro-Egyptian Khatmiyyah.
 Merchants and Arab tribes that had depended on the slave trade responded as well, along with the Hadendoa Beja, who were rallied to the Mahdi by an Ansar captain, Osman Digna.

+Ahmad's new polity functioned as a jihad state, run like a military camp.
+The Mahdiyah equalized its male citizenry in totalitarian asceticism, mandating communal jibba; and firmly excluded women from all public space.
+The Mahdi dissolved all fiqh, insisting on the literal meaning of the Quran.
+Sharia courts enforced Islamic law and the Mahdi's precepts, which had the force of law.
+A contemporary scout on behalf of Muhammad as-Sanusi described the land as "a burning country, dying and reeking of death".